E-bike vs Electric scooter: Which is best for daily commuting?

 The gas powered scooter has been around for many years.
 The Vespa from Italy put the moped on the map and gave it a very romantic carefree feel.
 I recall in the 80s riding on my friends Honda Moped around Los Angeles going to different parties, concerts and adventures.
 Good times.

 Fast forward to today, and the newer version of moped is now an electric vehicle.
 Many are classified as an E-bike scooter.
 They go slower, under 25 mph, have pedals and require no licensing or registration to operate on city streets.

 Scooters are throttle control only

-The peddles on a scooter are there more for regulations then function.
-To use the peddles on a scooter is not great.
+The pedals on a scooter are there more for regulations then function.
+To use the pedals on a scooter is not great.
 Here are a few variations on what people call an electric scooter.
-E-scooters are throttle controlled and do-not require peddling when riding.
+E-scooters are throttle controlled and do-not require pedaling when riding.

 When using the term scooter there can be a little confusion.
 There are a number of vehicles that can be called a scooter.
 In this post I will be comparing the last two styles of E-scooters on this list.

 This type of scooter is what many people are familiar with when using the term scooter.
 This style of scooter has been around for a long time, and many kids have grown up scooting around their neighbourhood.
 The original versions had no power and required pushing with one leg.
 But crazy do it DIYers have been mounting gas powered motors to scooters for fun and only in the last twenty years have companies been selling scooters with motors.